 - helping build internal design capability

-- prototyping using GOVUK toolkits : NodeJS, ExpressJS, SASS, Git, Heroko, HTML, CSS
+- prototyping using GOVUK toolkits : NodeJS, SASS, HTML, CSS

 - mentoring and training civil service interaction designers

 Things: I made a DVLA specific style guide and quickstart design kit.
 A large proportion of the work was continuous iteration of prototypes for Vehicle Tax and other services.
-The live service is www.gov.uk/vehicle-tax and handles over 40 million transaction a year.
+The live service is at www.gov.uk/vehicle-tax and handles over 40 million transactions a year.